npm/cacache/README.md

 Returns a [Writable
 Stream](https://nodejs.org/api/stream.html#stream_writable_streams) that inserts
 data written to it into the cache.
-Emits a `digest` event with the digest of written contents when it succeeds.
+Emits an `integrity` event with the digest of written contents when it succeeds.

 ##### Example